jgonzalezd/api_game/README.md

 In case you are having trouble installing PostgreSQL or the `pg` gem due to your system configuration, following this instructions to use Sqlite can help to run the API.

-Be aware that when using sqlite if you open the project on a text editor it might crash due to the size of the db files created inside the directory.
-This option is recommended as a last resource.
+Be aware that when using sqlite if you open the project on a text editor it might crash due to the size of the db files created inside the directory after seeding the database.
+This option is recommended as an alternative to using a propert DB.

 1. Modify the Gemfile
  * Change `gem 'pg'` by `gem 'sqlite3'`